zooniverse/uscientist/README.md

-# Touch Table Intermediate Page
+# uScientist
 Intermediate page between the Adler's Galaxy Zoo touch table app and the Zooniverse.
+Deployed to Github Pages at www.uscientist.org

 ## Getting Started
 1. **Install the Gatsby CLI**